-The diagnosis came with a realization that not only was the health of their baby in grave danger, but that they would need to make huge lifestyle changes to care for him: Moving their family from their home on Mauritius to Paris for additional medical care, for one.
-Liam’s mother, Clara, had already planned on taking some time off after Liam was born, but now it would be a necessity.
-Husband Marc would have to commute between Paris and Mauritius for work, leaving Clara home alone with their two young boys frequently.
-And Liam would need a feeding tube and constant care, as his health could just as quickly deteriorate as it improved, daily.
+Clara had already planned on taking time off after Liam was born, but now it was even more necessary.
+After their move, Marc commuted between Paris and Mauritius for work, leaving Clara home alone with their two young boys frequently.
+And Liam needed a feeding tube and constant care.
+His health could just as quickly deteriorate as it improved, daily.

 Ups and Downs

 Eventually, happily, Liam also got a kidney transplant.

 And today, at three years of age, he is “well” — by their own, new, definition of healthy in their family.
 At the time of this writing, Liam’s mom says that he has had some of the best weeks of his life: “He has started eating, he is talking more, and definitely looks much better,” she says.

 But, after so many ups and downs, she knows things can change quickly.
 “Like the doctors say, ‘Liam’s health is like milk on fire…it can be all smooth and suddenly everything changes.’”